-And when your Ordination Papers arrive in the mail, I bet it was kinda like Ralphie from “A Christmas Story” finally getting his Orphan Annie Decoder Ring.
+Now I’m guessing that when your Ordination Papers arrived in the mail, it was kinda like Ralphie from “A Christmas Story” finally getting his Orphan Annie Decoder Ring.

 You tear open up the envelope, giddy at the awesome power you now hold in your hands.